GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/07_supplementary.md

      3. <p>Open 'sismonr/R-4.1.0 kernel'<br>![image](./nesi_images/sismonr_kernel.png){width="500"}</p>

-??? tip "S.1.3.Restart Jupyter Server Session"
+??? tip "S.1.3 : Restart Jupyter Server Session"

     Only in an instance where the current session was not started according to the instructions on **S.1.** (above) OR the current session is completely unresponsive